Chapter 9. Compute Engine:

 New software package that you want to deploy across a bunch of machines.

-Upgrade, say, half of the instances, while leaving the other half alone in case
+Upgrade, say, half of the instances, while leaving the other half alone in case the newest.

 Instance groups can do this using something called rolling updates.